To begin royalty processing, many things must already be in place in the system

 In order to get the royalty-specific data in, we provide a set of spreadsheet templates to import your royalty contract data.

 The fourth sheet is for payee splits, which should include your past payment data.
 Note that you may need to include non-contributor payees.
 Payees that are not designated as contributors on a work, such as agents, cannot be pre-filled into the template because the system doesn’t know they are associated with the work.

 Your template will be pre-filled with your existing product and contributor information, but you can download an empty template to get a sense of the data required.

 There are three ways to backfill your past payments history, with detailed explanations below:

 - Detailing advances

 - Adding up all past payments that are not advances

 - Brought forward balance

 Use these columns to specify agreed advances and due dates, where available.
 If they have been paid, you must include a paid date.
 You should not include paid advances in the “Past payment total amount”/“Last paid date” columns, and you should not include advances detailed here in the “Opening balance” column.
 The system will know what is paid and unpaid based on the dates being present or not.

-Lump past payments Use the “Past payment total amount”/“Last paid date” columns to detail any non-advance payments, such as rights payments that impact advances earning out.
+Use the “Past payment total/“Last paid date” columns to detail any non-advance payments as one lump sum, such as rights payments that impact advances earning out.
 You should not include advances detailed in the advances columns in this column.

 If advance information is not available per work, per payee, use brought forward balance as a single starting point.
 This opening balance will be used to calculate where the earn-out status of the contract is, at the point of your last royalty run.
 It should only include advances that are not detailed in the advances columns.

 It is likely that advances and past payments columns would be used together, but it is unlikely that advances and past payement columns would be used together with opening balance.